Close

 Updated:

-The Board of Alien Labor Certification Appeals (BALCA) affirmed the final determination of the Certifying Officer (CO) denying a labor certification application because the employer’s rebuttal was insufficient to establish a lawful related reason for rejecting U.S. workers.
-In the aforementioned case, the employer, a telecommunications company, filed an application…
+The Board of Alien Labor Certification Appeals (BALCA) recently upheld the final determination of a Certifying Officer (CO) denying labor certification (LC) for an alien worker for the position of Manager/Video Technician.
+This LC was filed prior to the effective date of the “PERM” regulations.
+The employer, a video parlor…

 Updated: